FusionAuth/fusionauth-site/site/_posts/2023-07-11-get-more-value-out-of-fusionauth.md

     }
 ```

-## Branding Your User Management with FusionAuth
+## Branding Your User Management With FusionAuth
 *“Design is the silent ambassador of your brand.”*

 One of the best parts about using the APIs to allow application admins to manage their own users is they never have to leave your application.
 Users are accustomed to things such as Single Page Applications or at least applications that have a consistent look and feel.
 Depending on the use case, a user may feel uncomfortable switching to the FusionAuth admin interface to manage users.
 While FusionAuth has a well designed and functional admin interface, the look and feel will likely be different than your application.
 By using the APIs you can still use all of your own style sheets and design principles.